Why your synagogue should back Fairtrade.

 It is support that is spreading the word about why Fairtrade is important and helping to guarantee that farmers and workers in the developing world receive a fair and stable price for their produce.

-You can read about the benefits of buying products with the FAIRTRADE Mark here.
+Read more about the benefits of buying products with the FAIRTRADE Mark

 How to become a Fairtrade Synagogue

-A Jewish Guide to Fairtrade is a packed educational resource with Jewish sources on poverty and sustainability, activity ideas that your school, synagogue or workplace can get involved in, and a list of Kosher Fairtrade products.
-You can also order copies of this online or by calling 020 7440 7676.
+We have also created a Jewish Guide to Fairtrade which is a packed educational resource with Jewish sources on poverty and sustainability, activity ideas that your school, synagogue or workplace can get involved in, and a list of Kosher Fairtrade products.